 Bryn Greer-Wootten is Professor Emeritus in Environmental Studies and Professor Emeritus of Geography at York University.
 In 2002 he joined the consulting staff in the Statistical Consulting Service, where he is currently an Associate Coordinator, and in 2004 was appointed an Associate Director in the Institute for Social Research.
 Professor Greer-Wootten completed his PhD in Geography and Planning at McGill University in 1968.
 He has taught and carried out research in both quantitative and qualitative methodologies, with particular interests in all aspects of survey research, especially with respect to policy analysis in environmental and social policy areas.
 Current research projects include work on sustainability indicators, building on earlier ISR projects on perceived Quality of Life [social indicators], and how to incorporate such data into the policy formulation process, and theoretical studies of the relations between nature and society in environmental discourse.

-Valerie Preston, Academic Director
+Valerie Preston, Academic Director (on leave)

 Valerie Preston is Professor of Geography at York University where she teaches urban social geography, Associate Director of the Institute for Social Research at York University, and Academic Director of the Statistics Canada Research Data Centre at York University.
 She served as Director of the Institute for Social Research from 1988 to 1991.
 She has also served as York Director for CERIS – The Ontario Metropolis Centre and the Graduate Program Director in Geography.
 Her research examines gendered and racialized aspects of immigrant settlement and their impacts on Canadian cities.